Founded in 2003, the Centre Knitters Guild is dedicated to promoting the art and joy of knitting and crocheting.

 Knit for Others In cooperation with local yarn store, Stitch Your Art Out, the Guild provides yarn to its members for creating cowls, mittens, hats and other warm outerwear for the young, elderly and in-between.
 These projects are donated to the Youth Service Bureau and Centre Volunteers in Medicine for distribution to their clients.

 We meet the first Thursday of every month at the Patton Township Municipal Building from 6:30 to 8:30 PM.
-Non-members are welcome to attend the first meeting for free, with the option to join afterward.
+Non-members are welcome to attend their first meeting for free, with the option to join afterward.
 Please consider coming to a meeting to check out what we’re about!
 Our online application for membership can be found here.

-Vice President: Chelsey Fisher
+President: Chelsey Fisher

 Secretary: Hannah Black